softmatterlab/OpticalTweezersTutorial/sec_4_5_statistical_physics/double_well/README.md

 Run [figures_double_well.m](figures_double_well.m)  to obtain (a) Trajectory of a brownian bead in a bistable optical potential.
-A particle with radius rp = 0:48 um in an aqueous solution at temperature T = 22C is subjected to the bistable potential generated with two optical tweezers with orthogonal polarizations separated by a distance d = 0:8 m along x- direction, whereas the separation between the equilibrium points, A and B, in the resulting bistable potential is dAB = 0:71 um (see Fig. 22).
+A particle with radius rp = 0:48 um in an aqueous solution at temperature T = 22C is subjected to the bistable potential generated with two optical tweezers with orthogonal polarizations separated by a distance d = 0.8 um along x- direction, whereas the separation between the equilibrium points, A and B, in the resulting bistable potential is dAB = 0.71 um (see Fig. 22).
 The particle spend most of the time near the equilibrium points A or B, but from time to time it is thermally activated to the saddle point in S with a mean rate defined by Eqs.
 (36) and (38). (c-d) Recosntruction of the 2-D bistable optical potential. (b)Reconstruction of the force field measured with FORMA (arrows) and of the potential